Splenic injury: Organ injury scale

+Calculators have been developed that facilitate grading of splenic injury based on imaging findings.

 Treatment

 Because a splenic rupture permits large amounts of blood to leak into the abdominal cavity, it can result in shock and death.
 Generally a nonoperative approach is chosen in those who are hemodynamically stable with non-worsening symptoms.
-During this period of nonoperative management strict bed rest between 24 and 72 hours with careful monitoring along with a CT 7 days after the injury.
+During this period of nonoperative management strict bed rest between 24 and 72 hours with careful monitoring along with a CT seven days after the injury.

 Splenic artery embolization is a minimally invasive procedure and, where successful, avoids splenectomy.

 If an individual's spleen is enlarged, as is frequent in mononucleosis, most physicians will advise against activities (such as contact sports) where injury to the abdomen could be catastrophic.

 Patients whose spleens have been removed via a splenectomy must receive immunizations to help prevent infections such as pneumonia.
 This helps to replace the lost function of this organ.